vmware-archive/clarity/BUILD.md

 The `npm run clang:format` does the actual formatting according to the rules specified in `.clang-format` file.

 ##### `npm build:angular`
-This script produces the `clarity-angular` package using [ng-packagr](https://github.com/dherges/ng-packagr).
+This script produces the `@clr/ng` package using [ng-packagr](https://github.com/dherges/ng-packagr).
 However, because of limitations of the tools we supplement this with a `pre` and `post` script.

 The `pre` script simply copies over the `package.json` template from our `npm` folder (this contains templates for `package.json` and
-`README.md` for all of our packages) into `src/clarity-angular` and sets the correct version number.
+`README.md` for all of our packages) into `src/clr-angular` and sets the correct version number.
 This is necessary because
 `ng-packagr` requires the `package.json` to be at the root of the `src` (defined in `ng-package.json`).

 The `post` script runs `npm pack` on the package to create the `tgz file`.

 ##### `npm build: icons`
-This script produces the `clarity-icons` package by bundling js files that can be included in consuming app.
+This script produces the `clr-icons` package by bundling js files that can be included in consuming app.
 The `post` script generates the svg files and also zipped up files for the icon sets.
-Note that this script partially relies on `webpack` as well, since the `webpack` script produces the `clarity-icons.css` and `clarity-icons.min.css` files.
+Note that this script partially relies on `webpack` as well, since the `webpack` script produces the `clr-icons.css` and `clr-icons.min.css` files.
 The `webpack` script also processes the `package.json` and `README.md` files for all of our packages.
 This means that running `npm build: icons` by itself will NOT produce a complete package.

 ##### `npm run webpack`
-This is the script that bundles the demo app as well as produce the package for `clarity-ui`.
-Since our demo app consumes the `clarity-ui.min.css`, it wasn't necessary to create a separate script for generating the `clarity-ui` package.
+This is the script that bundles the demo app as well as produce the package for `@clr/ui`.
+Since our demo app consumes the `clr-ui.min.css`, it wasn't necessary to create a separate script for generating the `@clr/ui` package.
 This script also handles tasks common to all packages, such as setting the version and copying over the `package.json` and `README.md` files.